-First enacted in 1978 and made permanent in 1986, the Historic Tax Credit (HTC) is one of the federal government's most potent tools to preserve and revitalize America's historic spaces while spurring economic development in communities across the country.
+First enacted in 1978 and made permanent in 1986, the Historic Tax Credit (HTC) is one of the federal government's most potent tools to preserve and revitalize America's historic spaces while spurring economic development and creating well-paying jobs in communities across the country.

-The credit has attracted \$131 billion in private capital since its inception to revitalize often abandoned and underperforming properties.
+The credit has attracted \$235 billion in private capital since its inception to revitalize often abandoned and underperforming properties.
 By leveraging private dollars to preserve historic buildings and create jobs, the HTC returns to the Treasury \$1.20 for every dollar spent.